ottotsuma/Melvor-Classes-Species/README.md

 * summoning marks
 * mastery tokens

-For example, if you have Band Practice with two shouts mastered, both equipped with Mystic Oil.
+For example, if you have Band Practice with two yous mastered, both equipped with Mystic Oil.

 1 tick of training Profile will roll 3 times for a chance to get the pet, rare drops, summoning marks and mastery tokens.